-Carrots are readily available all through the year nowadays, so storing them the way our grandmothers used to do is not really necessary anymore, not unless you cultivate your own carrots and have large crops of them.
+Carrots are readily available all through the year nowadays, so storing them the way our grandmothers used to do is not necessary anymore, not unless you cultivate your own carrots and have large crops of them.
 In this case, carrots are best kept in the cellar, buried in sand.

-I have tried that several years ago, when I was still thinking I would like to grow my own veggies (I would like to have the fresh veggies from my garden, but I must admit that I totally hate garden work, so it doesn’t really make any sense for me).
+I’ve tried that several years ago, when I was still thinking I would like to grow my own veggies (I would like to have the fresh veggies from my own garden, but I must admit that I totally hate garden work, so it doesn’t really make any sense for me).

 When you buy carrots and store them in the fridge, the first thing you should do is to unpack them.
 If you leave them in their plastic packaging, they will start to spoil pretty quickly.
 Left in the vegetable drawer without the packaging, they will keep well for at least one week.

 If you buy carrots that still have their greens on, make sure you remove the leaves as soon as you get home, because the leafage will extract the nutrients and water out of the carrots, which will make them limp and wrinkly.

 Well, making a creamy soup, either with carrots or any other vegetables is very easy.
 Basically you will only have to cook the vegetables in broth, blend them and add either milk, cream or any nut milk you like, in case you want to keep the recipe vegan.

 The roux makes the soup not only creamy, but velvety as well, it allows you to make a cream of carrot soup that is a bit thinner than the usual cream of carrot, more soup than puree.
 I absolutely love it!
 Better than any other cream of carrot soup I have ever made, and mind you, they were all good.

-Step 1: Chop the carrots and cook them in a little butter for about 5 minutes or until slightly softer.
+- Chop the carrots and cook them in a little butter for about 5 minutes or until slightly softer.
 Cooking them in a little butter is quite an important step, beta-carotin is fat-soluble and it can be absorbed better by the body this way.